HDavis147/readme-generator/README.md

 ## Usage

 Requires inquirer@8.2.4 and fs.
 Navigate to the working directory via the terminal and start the index file using the command "node index.js".
 Follow the prompts as they appear.
-Once finished your markdown document will appear in the working directory.
+Once finished, your markdown document will appear in the working directory.

 ## Credits